voxpupuli/puppet-icinga2/README.md

 ##### `ensure`
 Either `present` or `absent`.
 Defines if the feature `notification` should be enabled.
 Defaults to `present`.

+##### `enable_ha`
+Notifications are load-balanced amongst all nodes in a zone.
+By default this functionality is enabled.
+If your nodes should send out notifications independently from any other nodes (this will cause duplicated notifications if not properly handled!), you can set enable_ha to false.

 #### Class: `icinga2::feature::command`
 Enables or disables the `command` feature.